sqroot-eu/sqroot.eu/_posts/2014/2014-05-11-military-service-month-9-march-2014.markdown

 A class of high schoolers in uniforms (a military 101 class?) is moving about in the battalion, I guess they have a multi-day field trip.
 The ladies seem especially attractive and I'm feeling guilty for having indecent thoughts about 17-18 year olds.
 Some others voice their thoughts with an easy heart.

 Weekend passes since four.
-I spend Friday / Saturday night at <a href="https://sqroot.eu/2013/raising-awareness-about-it-education-in-estonia-summary-of-it-night-2013-roela/">IT Night 2014</a> as a technical mentor.
+I spend Friday / Saturday night at <a href="{{ site.url }}/2013/raising-awareness-about-it-education-in-estonia-summary-of-it-night-2013-roela">IT Night 2014</a> as a technical mentor.

 <blockquote>